IBM/z-ai-agents/agent-helm-charts/intellimagic-agent/README.md

 ## Prerequisites

-- IBM Z IntelliMagic Vision for z/OS version 1.1.2.4 or higher is installed.
+- IBM Z IntelliMagic Vision version 1.1.2.4 or higher is installed.

 ## Install the IBM IntelliMagic agent for Z